-Normal mothers love and nurture, yes they make mistakes but they do their best to make you feel, secure, safe and accepted, make you feel complete and whole from the inside, feeling you are loved for who you are.
+Normal mothers love and nurture, yes they make mistakes, but they do their best to make you feel secure, safe and accepted, make you feel complete and whole from the inside, feeling you are loved for who you are.

-Boys may grow to spend every relationship trying to turn the women into something their mother wasn’t, when the women fail to take away that deeply hidden inner trauma, they punish them, trying to pay back their mother who was the person who caused them so much, pain anger and resentment.
-Then those women become damaged traumatised and start to act out of anger also.
+Boys may grow to spend every relationship trying to turn the women into something their mother wasn’t; when the women fail to take away that deeply hidden inner trauma, they punish them, trying to pay back their mother, who was the person who caused them so much, pain anger and resentment.
+Then those women become damaged, traumatised and start to act out of anger also.

 The female may grow to mirror her mother’s insecurities and be the mother to her children that her mother was to her, being abusive to her partner.

 When you spend your entire life trying to get your mothers approval and support, and no matter what you do, it’s not there.
-It’s an incredibly tough way to grow up, it shapes who you are.
+It’s an incredibly tough way to grow up.
+It shapes who you are.
 The good news is you can recover and reshape yourself to who you want to be if you put the work in.
 You can heal those wounds overcome the mindset and inner self that’s been drilled into you from such a young age.
 You can evolve and have a much happier future.

-You may have only just stumbled across the word narcissism because of your ex, it might only just be occurring to you that one, or both of your parents were narcissists.
+You may have only just stumbled across the word narcissism because of your ex.
+It might only just be occurring to you that one or both of your parents were narcissists.
 You may still be in contact with them.

-You may not want to do anything for fear of upsetting other family members, sacrificing your own happiness, for others.
+You may not want to do anything for fear of upsetting other family members, sacrificing your own happiness for others.

-Not only dealing with a narcissistic mother yourself you may have had a narcissist mother in law, but you may also have been walking on eggshells, trying to avoid upsetting your mother or your mother in law.
+Not only dealing with a narcissistic mother yourself, you may have had a narcissist mother in law, but you may also have been walking on eggshells, trying to avoid upsetting your mother or your mother in law.
 Some of these mothers have the power to control entire families.

 If you only had one narcissist in your life or you’ve had many, from parents to siblings, or your partners, recovery follows the same pattern.